-As of June 30, 2009, we have 3 full-time employees and 3 part-time employees.
+As of November 13, 2009, we have 10 full-time employees.
 We have also engaged regulatory consultants to advise us on our dealings with the FDA and other foreign regulatory authorities.
-We intend to recruit certain key executive officers, including a Vice President of Sales and Marketing and Vice President of Business Development during 2009.
 Our future performance will depend in part on our ability to successfully integrate newly hired executive officers into our management team and our ability to develop an effective working relationship among senior management.